Time Management in the Workplace

 People give themselves more work to do when they unnecessarily volunteer or agree to do something.
 They say ‘yes’, based on feelings such as enthusiasm for a project or a desire to impress.

-Good time management in the workplace means applying the 80-20 rule wherever possible.
+Good time management in the workplace means applying the 80-20 rule wherever possible - focus on the 'vital few'.

 7. Think ‘little and often’